oxrinz/badputer/README.md

 00011 001 <- Load 3 into register

-10000 100 <- Perform addiction of 2 (stored in RAM adress 10000) and 3 (stored in register)
+10000 100 <- Perform addition of 2 (stored in RAM adress 10000) and 3 (stored in register)

 ^ Register should now have the value 5 !